Australian student released from North Korea says he's 'very good'

-SYDNEY (Reuters) - An Australian student who was detained in North Korea has been released and safely left the country, traveling to China where he told reporters on Thursday he was well.
+SYDNEY (Reuters) - An Australian student who was detained in North Korea was freed and safely left the country on Thursday, after Swedish officials helped broker his release.

 Alek Sigley, 29, who was studying in the North Korean capital, Pyongyang, had been missing since June 25.

 “I’m OK.
-I’m good, I’m very good,” Sigley told reporters at Beijing airport.
+I’m good, I’m very good,” Sigley told reporters after arriving at Beijing airport.

 He declined to comment about what happened to him in the North Korean capital of Pyongyang where he had been living.
 He made a peace sign as he walked through the airport.